sooneoo/dwl/README.md

 # dwl - dwm for Wayland

-Join us on our IRC channel: [#dwl on Libera Chat]
-Or on the community-maintained [Discord server].

 dwl is a compact, hackable compositor for [Wayland] based on [wlroots].
 It is intended to fill the same space in the Wayland world that dwm does in X11, primarily in terms of functionality, and secondarily in terms of